 This document reviews the literature on evidence on youth mobilization and technology and illustrates the effect of this through case studies in Sub-Saharan Africa.
 The results suggest that interventions using mobile phone and/or social media interventions with youth can improve development outcomes for: a) accountability and transparency such as through (such as education or SRHR) c) promoting positive lifestyle choices and behavioral change, and d) supporting humanitarian service delivery in crisis situations (2015).

-This technical brief synthesizes Pathfinder’s experience using mHealth to strengthen linkages between health systems and communities globally, focusing particularly on integrated systems strengthening in sexual and reproductive health programs in four countries: Mozambique, Tanzania, Nigeria, and Haiti.
+This technical brief synthesizes Pathfinder’s experience using mHealth to strengthen linkages between health systems and communities globally, focusing particularly on integrated systems strengthening in reproductive health programs in four countries: Mozambique, Tanzania, Nigeria, and Haiti.
 As more organizations move to use mHealth within the community, their experience provides valuable insight for global learning – in addition to a summary of experiences in different settings, the report provides recommendations for using mHealth as a tool to support solutions to complex community and health system interventions (2015).

 This report discusses the benefits and challenges of using information and communications technologies (ICTs) in youth workforce development projects.
 The report reviews the literature on this connection and analyzes 17 workforce development training programs that have incorporated ICTs to highlight current trends and provide guidance for programmers and policy-makers who seek to incorporate technology into their projects (2014).